Why Are Wealth Management Firms Struggling with Fragmented Technology?

 This is where the magic happens—connecting Salesforce to their existing ecosystem:

-Orion Integration: Using MuleSoft as middleware, they achieved real-time portfolio data synchronization with just 2.3 seconds average latency and an impressive 0.02% error rate (industry benchmark: 0.5%).
+- Orion Integration (via MuleSoft) — Real-time portfolio data synchronization with 2.3-second average latency and a 0.02% error rate (industry benchmark: 0.5%)

-eMoney Integration: Financial plans became visible directly in Salesforce, eliminating context-switching and saving advisors an average of 47 minutes per client meeting.
+- eMoney Integration — Financial plans visible directly in Salesforce, eliminating context-switching and saving advisors 47 minutes per client meeting

-Compliance Automation: Automated workflows for suitability documentation, communication archiving, and regulatory reporting—turning a major pain point into a competitive advantage.
+- Compliance Automation — Automated workflows for suitability documentation, communication archiving, and regulatory reporting

 With the technical foundation solid, Meridian focused on elevating the client experience through an Experience Cloud portal.